EGI-Federation/documentation/content/en/internal/collaboration-tools/certificates/_index.md

 ### Using OpenSSL

 It can be done using the following `OpenSSL` command (This will generate a password-protected key.

-Adding the `-nodes` option will disable password protection for the key, beware if using it.
+You will be asked for various questions, but the only important ones are the Common Name (CN) and Subject Alternative Names (SAN) (in case you want to request a certificates covering different FQDNs), as other values will be overwritten by the CA.

 ```shell
 $ openssl req -out CSR.csr -new -newkey rsa:4096 -keyout privateKey.key
 ```

+> Adding the `-nodes` option will disable password protection for the key,
+> beware if using it.

 ### Using ACME protocol